marmota-app/marmodo/README.md

 # marmodo - The Marmota Markdown Library

+## Commercial License Option

+Are you interested in a commercial license?
+Contact David Tanzer: [business@davidtanzer.net](mailto:business@davidtanzer.net).

 ## Compatibility with the Legacy Parser

 marmodo aims to be compatible with the marmota.app legacy parser on a semantic